cloudposse/terraform-aws-components/modules/datadog-monitor/README.md

 Since there are so many parameters that may be adjusted for a given monitor, we define all monitors through YAML.
 By convention, we define the **default monitors** that should apply to all environments, and then adjust the thresholds per environment.
-This is accomplished using the `datadog-monitor` components variable `datadog_monitors_config_paths` which defines the path to the YAML configuration files.
+This is accomplished using the `datadog-monitor` components variable `local_datadog_monitors_config_paths` which defines the path to the YAML configuration files.
 By passing a path for `dev` and `prod`, we can define configurations that are different per environment.

 For example, you might have the following settings defined for `prod` and `dev` stacks that override the defaults.